Healthdirect Free Australian health advice you can count on.

 • relationships

-• remember the things going on around you
+• concentration and memory — by helping you focus on tasks and remember things going on around you

 Relationships

-Being mindful can also help you in your relationships.
+Being mindful can help you in your relationships.
 In a busy life, you may get distracted during interactions with close friends and family.
-It’s also easy to not notice the different perspectives of those around you.
+It can also be easy to miss the different perspectives of those around you.

 Being more mindful may help you understand these issues, and connect differently with people.